What To Do With A Bearded Dragon Bite?

-Your beadie just bit you!
+Your beardie just bit you!
 It hurts and stings and you want to know what to do.
 We answer all your questions here.
-We tell you how to treat it, why you got bit and how to prevent it in the future.
+We tell you how to treat it, why you got bit, and how to prevent it in the future.

 Is A Bearded Dragon Bite Dangerous?

 No. You will not die and it is not dangerous.
 It is true that bearded dragons produce venom.
 But the venom is harmless towards humans.
 It is important that you treat the bite.
 Bearded dragons carry salmonella.
 Most, if not all, reptiles carry salmonella bacteria in their intestinal tract and intermittently or continuously shed these bacteria in their feces.
 If you treat your bite you will be fine.
 So the next question is, how do you treat your bite?